I first wrote this post in December 2018 to figure out the return on investment on our CPF LIFE annuity.

 This is where having that CPF Life annuity income as a safe spending floor helps.
 As the CPF Life takes care of the essentials, the retiree can cut their discretionary spending, usually paid for by the equity portfolio more drastically, so as to preserve the value of the equity portfolio.

-With the national service explanation out of the way, let us talked about the 3 annuity plans available by CPF Life.
+With the national service explanation out of the way, let us talk about the 3 annuity plans available by CPF Life.

 You can choose from the Standard Plan, Basic Plan and the Escalating Plan.